FlyingFishBone/Neural_Network/README.md

 # Neural Network
-Attempting to make a neural network
+Attempting to make a neural network.
 Key word 'attempting', it doesnt work currently, i could use some help.